Multiphase lattice Boltzmann simulations for porous media applications -- a review: The lattice Boltzmann method

-The lattice Boltzmann method (LBM) overcomes the limitations of the LGCA by applying a straightforward modification.
-The basis particles still have discretized positions and momenta, but rather than individual Boolean variables being tracked on a lattice, their real-valued population is described~\cite{mcnamara_use_1988,higuera_boltzmann_1989,benzi_lattice_1992,chen_recovery_1992,qian_lattice_1992}.
-In contrast to the LGCA coarse graining is not obtained by tracking individual discrete mesoscopic fluid packets anymore.
-Instead, in the lattice Boltzmann method the dynamics of the single-particle distribution function $f(\vec{x},\vec{v},t)$ representing the probability to find a fluid particle with position $\vec{x}$ and velocity $\vec{v}$ at time $t$.
+The LBM can be seen as the successor of the lattice gas cellular automaton (LGCA) which was first proposed in 1986 by Frisch, Hasslacher, and Pomeau~\cite{bib:fhp}, as well as by Wolfram~\cite{bib:wolfram}.
+The LBM overcomes some limitations of the LGCA such as not being Galilei-invariant and numerical noise due to the Boolean nature of the algorithm.
+In contrast to the LGCA coarse graining of the molecular processes is not obtained by tracking individual discrete mesoscopic fluid packets anymore.
+Instead, in the LBM the dynamics of the single-particle distribution function $f(\vec{x},\vec{v},t)$ representing the probability to find a fluid particle with position $\vec{x}$ and velocity $\vec{v}$ at time $t$ is tracked~\cite{mcnamara_use_1988,higuera_boltzmann_1989,benzi_lattice_1992,chen_recovery_1992,qian_lattice_1992}.
 Then, the density and velocity of the macroscopically observable fluid are given by $\rho(\vec{x},t) = \int f {\mathrm d}\vec{v} $ and $\vec{u}(\vec{x},t) = \int f \vec{v} {\mathrm d} \vec{v}$, respectively.
-In the non-interacting, long mean free path limit, with no externally applied forces, the evolution of this function is described by Boltzmann's famous equation,
+In the non-interacting, long mean free path limit and with no externally applied forces, the evolution of this function is described by the Boltzmann equation,

 The left hand side describes changes in the distribution function due to free particle motion.
-The right hand side contains the collision operator $\Omega$, describing changes due to pairwise collisions.
-This is generally a complicated integral expression, but it is often simplified to the linear Bhatnagar-Gross-Krook, or BGK form~\cite{bib:bgk},
+The collision operator $\Omega$ on the right hand side describes changes due to pairwise collisions.
+In general, this is a complicated integral expression, but it is commonly simplified to the linear Bhatnagar-Gross-Krook, or BGK form~\cite{bib:bgk},

 This collision operator describes the relaxation towards a Maxwell-Boltzmann equilibrium distribution $f^{\mathrm{(eq)}}$ at a time scale set by the characteristic relaxation time $\tau$.
-Even though this is a drastic simplification, distributions governed by the Boltzmann-BGK equation conserve mass, momentum, and energy, and obey a non-equilibrium form of the second law of thermodynamics~\cite{bib:liboff}.
-Moreover, the well-known Navier-Stokes equations for macroscopic fluid flow are obeyed on coarse length and time scales by these distributions~\cite{bib:chapman-cowling,bib:liboff}.
+The distributions governed by the Boltzmann-BGK equation conserve mass, momentum, and energy, and obey a non-equilibrium form of the second law of thermodynamics~\cite{bib:liboff}.
+Moreover, the Navier-Stokes equations for macroscopic fluid flow are obeyed in the limit of small Knudsen and Mach numbers (see below)~\cite{bib:chapman-cowling,bib:liboff}.